2025 New York Giants season: Week 8: at Philadelphia Eagles

 Several controversial officiating decisions went against the Giants.
-The first occurred when the Eagles ran a “tush push” play in the red zone on 4th-and-1.
+The first occurred when the Eagles ran a "tush push" play in the red zone on 4th-and-1.
 Jalen Hurts lost control of the ball before being downed, but the play was ruled dead due to forward progress being stopped.
 Replays indicated that it should have been ruled a fumble recovered by Kayvon Thibodeaux, but forward progress is not reviewable, allowing the Eagles to retain possession and score shortly afterward.
-Later in the game, a 68-yard touchdown reception by Darius Slayton was negated by an offensive pass interference penalty, a call that drew disagreement from the game’s announcers after a replay was shown.
+Later in the game, a 68-yard touchdown reception by Darius Slayton was negated by an offensive pass interference penalty, a call that drew disagreement from the game's announcers after a replay was shown.

-With the loss—their 13th consecutive defeat in Philadelphia dating back to 2013—New York fell to 2–6 on the year.
+With their 13th consecutive defeat in Philadelphia dating back to 2013, the Giants fell to 2–6 on the year.
 It marked the eighth time in nine seasons that the team had started 2–6 or worse through eight games, and the Giants failed to achieve their first season sweep of the Eagles since 2007.

 Following the game, it was revealed that running back Cam Skattebo would miss the remainder of the season after suffering a dislocated right ankle in the second quarter.